Commutativity and Kleisli laws of codensity monads of probability measures: Codensity monads and probability

-If $\mathcal{C}$ has a terminal object $1$ such that $1+X$ exists for each $X$, then for any monad $\mathbb{T}$ on $\mathcal{C}$ there is a unique distributive law $\lambda \colon 1+T– \to T(1+–)$ inducing a monad structure on the endofunctor $T(1+–)$ (see, for example, the calculation in \cite{van_breugel_metric_nodate}).
-In the case of probability monads, we call this the \textit{monad of subprobability measures}; if $p \in T(1+X)$ then $p(X)=1-p(\bot)$ and so elements of $T(1+X)$ correspond to measures on $X$ satisfying $p(X)\leq 1$.
-Operationally we can view this monad as combining probabilistic non-determinism with possible errors, and $p(\bot)$ can be interpreted as the probability of an error occurring.
-By allowing the cone maps $\text{ev}_h$ to incorporate possible errors we can obtain a pointwise Kan extension expressing monads of subprobability measures:
+If $\mathcal{C}$ has a terminal object $1$ such that $1+X$ exists for each $X$, then for any monad $\mathbb{T}$ on $\mathcal{C}$ there is a unique distributive law $\lambda \colon 1+T{-} \to T(1+{-})$~\cite{barr_toposes_1985} which induces a monad structure on the endofunctor $T(1+{-})$ ~\cite{van_breugel_metric_nodate}.
+In the case of the probability monads from \hyperref[section2]{Section 2}, we call this the \textit{monad of subprobability measures}.
+If $p \in T(1+X)$ then $p(X)=1-p(\bot)$ and so elements of $T(1+X)$ correspond to measures on $X$ satisfying $p(X)\leq 1$.
+In a programming language setting, we can view this monad as combining probabilistic nondeterminism with possible failure, and $p(\bot)$ can be interpreted as the probability of an error.
+By allowing the cone maps $\text{ev}_h$ to incorporate possible failure, we can obtain a pointwise Kan extension expressing monads of subprobability measures: